saleem189/synapse/docs/api/README.md

 ## Authentication

-ChatFlow uses NextAuth for authentication.
+Synapse uses NextAuth for authentication.
 Most API endpoints require authentication.

 See [Authentication Guide](./authentication.md) for details on:
 - Getting an authentication token